Christmas Fern is a native fern so named for it’s deep green color lasting through the holiday season.

 Polystichum acrostichoides (Christmas fern)

-SIZE AND POT INFORMATION: More details coming in May type: fern sun needs: shade to part shade water needs: average to dry soil height: 1-2' plant spacing: 1 per square foot
+size: 2 quart pot type: fern sun needs: shade to part shade water needs: average to dry soil height: 1-2' plant spacing: 1 per square foot

 good plant companions